Covert surveillance devices: Video

 Surveillance detection

-A specific passive surveillance detection technique can help you detect a surveillance vehicle parked near your home and equipped with a camera pointed at your home.
-This technique only works if you live in a place where there aren't too many different vehicles that park, that is, in some residential areas in cities and in most rural areas.
+An adversary can park a surveillance vehicle near your home with a camera that films your home entrance.
+To mitigate this, you can use the following passive surveillance detection technique.
+It only works if you live in a place where there aren't too many different vehicles that park, that is, in some residential areas in cities and in most rural areas.
 Each time you leave or enter your home, you take note of all the vehicles parked on the street that have a line of sight to your home.
 Trying not to look suspicious, you note their model, color, and license plate number, either remembering the information or writing it down.
 After doing this for a while, you will become familiar with the “baseline” of vehicles that park on your street, which will be the vehicles of people who live nearby or their guests.
 Once you're familiar with the baseline, you'll be able to spot vehicles that are not part of that baseline and discreetly examine them to see if they are surveillance vehicles.

 Used in repressive operations